splunk/public-o11y-docs/gdi/get-data-in/get-data-in.rst

    - :new-page:`Connect to Azure using the Splunk Observability Cloud API <https://dev.splunk.com/observability/docs/integrations/msazure_integration_overview>`
    - :new-page:`Connect to Azure using Terraform <https://registry.terraform.io/providers/splunk-terraform/signalfx/latest/docs/resources/azure_integration>`

 For example, you might want to use the guided setup if you are setting up just a few integrations, such as five or less.
 However, if you are setting up many integrations, such as for different accounts and regions, use the API or Terraform.
-Note that if you need all of the latest integration features, you may want to use the API because support may not yet be available using Terraform.
+Note that if you need all of the latest integration features, you might want to use the API because support might not yet be available using Terraform.

 Troubleshooting